Edutor/edufront/README.md

-# This project provides a frontend to the educore web service
+# This project provides a frontend to the edutor educore backend
-- It is created in react
+- Created in react...
-- Each Edutor service can then easily implement seperate react component as appropriate
--